Nancy J. King: Maryland Senate

 In July 2007, following the resignation of Patrick J. Hogan, King applied to serve the remainder of his term in the Maryland Senate.
 She was appointed to the seat by Governor Martin O'Malley and was sworn in on September 5, 2007.
 King was elected to a full term in 2010 after defeating state delegate Saqib Ali in a competitive primary election in which she ran with the backing of the Maryland Democratic Party establishment and used campaign material to try to embarrass Ali.

-King has served as a member of the Budget and Taxation Committee since 2007, and was its chair in 2019, and has been a member of the Executive Nominations Committee, the Rules Committee, and the Legislative Policy Committee since 2019.
+King was a member of the Budget and Taxation Committee during her entire tenure, including as the committee's chair during the 2019 legislative session, and was a member of the Executive Nominations Committee, the Rules Committee, and the Legislative Policy Committee from 2019 to 2027.
 In January 2018, she delivered the Democratic response to Governor Larry Hogan's State of the State Address.

 In July 2019, King endorsed former vice president Joe Biden in the 2020 Democratic Party presidential primaries.
 She would later serve as a delegate to the Democratic National Convention pledged to Biden.

 In December 2019, after Thomas V. Miller Jr. said he would not seek re-election as president of the Maryland Senate, King explored running to succeed him but ultimately decided against it.
 In January 2020, following the election of Bill Ferguson as Senate president, Ferguson appointed King to serve as majority leader of the Maryland Senate.

+King ran for re-election to a fifth term in 2026, but was defeated by U.S. Army reservist Amar Mukunda in the Democratic primary election in an upset.